Workflow management and workflow software solutions

 Not surprising to Paul Lloyd, senior developer at Hyland Software.
 It’s the perfect example of workflow allowing “high value workers to concentrate on high-value tasks.
 For the business this means a greater throughput, which means happier customers.”

-Go with the workflow
+Go with the workflow: workflow management software

 “Workflow management automates business processes allowing work to be shared efficiently between workers,” explains Lloyd.
 “It matches work tasks with the workers that can best do them.”